TommasoBendinelli/combo/README.md

    - Click on the "..." menu at the top of the Extensions view
    - Choose "Install from VSIX..."
    - Select the downloaded .vsix file

-## Configuration
-No additional configuration is required.
-The extension works out of the box.

 ## Known Issues
 - Large files or a large number of files may take some time to process.